To perform the world’s greatest plays with searching intelligence, crystal clarity and shared passion

 Jeremy Kingston, THE TIMES

 Shakespeare at the Tobacco Factory (stf) is one of the UK’s most admired ensemble theatre companies.
-Over 20,000 people visit our three month spring seasons in Bristol each year, now co-produced with Tobacco Factory Theatres.
-We also offer a spring touring programme in the UK and internationally – in 2015 we opened the Neuss International Shakespeare Festival in Germany with Romeo & Juliet and in 2016 took Hamlet to the Craiova Shakespeare Festival in Romania – as well as producing in partnership with other theatres and establishments, most recently with the University of Bristol.
+As well as our critically acclaimed annual seasons we offer a touring programme in the UK and internationally – in 2015 we opened the Neuss International Shakespeare Festival in Germany with Romeo & Juliet and in 2016 took Hamlet to the Craiova Shakespeare Festival in Romania – as well as producing in partnership with other theatres and establishments, most recently with the University of Bristol.

 Since its inception in 1999, stf has produced 30 Shakespeares, 3 Chekhovs, 2 Molieres, a Jacobean tragedy, Tom Stoppard’s modern classic, Arcadia, Allan Monkhouse’s First World War Play, The Conquering Hero, and Sheridan’s The School for Scandal.

 The company provides rare training opportunities for recent graduate actors, and university and college students, as well as offering an Education Programme for young people through its workshops in schools, colleges and universities; and we have recently initiated an adult learning programme.
-This website is designed to be used as a resource for students of all ages; search the Past Production pages for production imagery, sidelights on the plays and Shakespeare’s source material.
-You will also find the full texts of Dominic Power’s radical versions of some of the plays.
+This website is designed to be used as a resource for students of all ages; search the Past Production pages for production imagery and sidelights on the plays; and go to Education/Resources to find the full texts of Dominic Power’s radical versions of some of the plays and a number of Shakespeare’s sources in accessible form.

 Here, at your fingertips, is our production history, our casting policy, and updates on current activities – plays in production, plays in preparation; workshops and ancillary events. stf is a charity that has never received any core support from public funds and is indebted to the support it does receive from Friends, Patrons and Sponsors and from Trust and Grant Providers.